-While detailed climatic data are not specifically available for Catlett Islands, data collected at nearby Langley Air Force Base, VA (444720) from 1971 - 2000 show an average annual minimum temperature of 10.9° C (51.7° F) and an average annual maximum temperature of 19.8° C (67.7° F).
-Average total precipitation for the same period is 121 centimeters (47.5 inches) (Southeast Regional Climate Center, 2004) with highest amounts falling in July and August.
-Average monthly maximum temps for the same time period are in July (30.4° C; 86.7° F) and the average minimum monthly temps are in January (0.1° C; 32.1°F).
+While detailed climatic data are not specifically available for Goodwin Islands, data for nearby Langley Air Force Base, VA (located just 15.1 kilometers SSE) describe an average annual minimum temperature of 10.9° C (51.7° F) and an average annual maximum temperature of 19.8° C (67.7° F) from 1971 - 2000.
+Average monthly maximum temps for the same time period are in July (30.4 ° C; 86.7° F) and the average minimum monthly temps are in January (0.1° C; 32.1°F).
 Precipitation is generally well distributed throughout the year with slightly more than average rainfall in the summer and slightly less in the autumn.
 Average total precipitation for the same period is 121 centimeters (47.5 inches) (Southeast Regional Climate Center 2005).
 Soils tend to be wettest in winter and early spring due to reduced evaporation and evapotranspiration.
 Snow can be expected any time from November to April.
 The average growing season length is approximately 197 days, and although variable, first fall frosts usually occur in late October and the last spring frosts are often in early to mid-April.

-Catlett Islands Reserve is somewhat vulnerable to hurricanes, tropical storms, and northeasters that affect the Chesapeake Bay and surrounding shores.
+Goodwin Islands Reserve is vulnerable to hurricanes, tropical storms, and northeasters that affect the Chesapeake Bay and surrounding shores.
 Northeasters, usually the least severe of the three, tend to occur in the autumn, winter, and spring.
 Hurricanes and tropical storms are less frequent, generally more severe, and usually occur in late summer through autumn.
 Some northeasters may reach the strength of a tropical storm.
-These storm events can cause drastic changes in tides, and subsequently, to the physiography of the reserve and surrounding area.
+These storm events can cause drastic changes to the physiography of the reserve and surrounding area.
+Most recently, Goodwin Islands Reserve was completely submerged during Hurricane Isabel in September